 - Department of Veterans' Affairs.

 Having cancer can cause a range of emotions.
-These may include shock, anxiety, relief, sadness and depression.
+These may include shock, anxiety, sadness and depression.
 Different people deal with serious problems in different ways.
 It is hard to predict how knowing you have cancer will affect you.
 You and your loved ones may find it helpful to know about the feelings that people diagnosed with cancer have reported.

 Having practical and emotional support during and after diagnosis and treatment for cancer is very important.
 Support may be available from family and friends, health professionals or special support services.

 Your doctor or nurse may be able to reassure you if you have questions, or you may find it helpful to talk to a trained counsellor, psychologist or specialist telephone helpline operator.
 Your doctor's surgery will have information on these.
 Some people find it helpful to talk to others with bowel cancer at a local support group or through an internet chat room.

 In addition, state and territory Cancer Councils provide general information about cancer as well as information on local resources and relevant support groups.

 Many people find that tiredness, or fatigue is a major challenge.
 Your tiredness may continue for some time after treatment has finished.
 Some people find it takes them up to two years to feel really well again.

 - Plan your day so you have time to rest.